 The child ran faster, and Raoul wondered if he again played the fool by allowing the scamp to escape.
 When Raoul caught him with Christine's ring at Whiterose, he should have withheld mercy and turned him over to the gendarmes.
 Now what should he do?
 To tempt fate and send the thief back to Whiterose on Saturn was folly.
 Raoul would never see his horse again.
 To send the boy back without a horse would be to sign his death certificate.
-This many days into nowhere, a lad so scarecrow-thin couldn't possibly survive on foot, would likely lose his way, and despite his anger, Raoul refused to endanger a child.
+This many days into nowhere, a lad so scarecrow-thin could not possibly survive on foot, would likely lose his way, and despite his anger, Raoul refused to endanger a child.
 His ability to care for one horse taxed his effort.
 He doubted he could manage two.
 Nor would he cease his pursuit to take the boy to the authorities.
 The nearest village lay days away.

 "Damn!"
 He kicked his saddlebag.
 The action did little to appease his frustration and only added to it as the remaining bread scattered over the ground.

 The blood drained from his head and he pressed his palm against the rough bark of the nearest tree for balance.
 The ground still wavered.
 He heard Mephisto whinny, followed by an answering nicker.
 So, the boy had returned.

 Raoul wearily faced him.
 Neither spoke.
 The boy's anxious gaze darted to the ground before looking back at Raoul.

 "I have brought your horse, monsieur."